Attract customers, generate new leads, and build loyalty for your brand.

 The RDA format makes ad creation and management simpler, since every image and line of copy will be mixed and matched in a live environment.
 Further, most of the creative A/B testing will be done by a machine learning algorithm.
 All you need to do is upload the assets you want to test and let your search engine take care of everything else.
 However, the flexibility of this format means less control over the creative messaging that appears in-market at any given time.

-With regards to the A/B testing of ads themselves, you’ll be able to upload variants of the same size to each ad group, where each ad may have a distinct image, ad copy, and/or colour scheme.
-As with Search Network ads, best practice is usually to upload three variants per ad group.
-Upload, monitor, optimize, gather results, and create new ads to test based on the performance of your previous ads.
-Starting this routine and sticking to it will ensure your performance on the display network only gets better and better.
+With regards to the A/B testing of ads themselves, you’ll be able to upload variants of the same size to each ad group, where each ad may have a distinct image, ad copy, and/or design.
+As with Search Network ads, best practice is creating and running three ad variants per ad group.
+Upload, monitor, optimize, gather results, and create new ads based on the performance of your previous ads.
+Starting this routine and sticking to it will ensure your performance on the display network improves over time.

 Now that we’ve gone over campaign set-up and how it’s affected by your audience selection, let’s go into finer detail about the process of selecting appropriate audiences for your campaigns to target.